jnnmntvrd/My-Refocus-Assignments/README.md

 Hi!
 My name is Joann L. Monteverde,
 I'm from Zamboanga City.
-I just recently resigned from my full time job to persue a career in tech.
+I just recently resigned from my full time job to pursue a career in tech.

 I'm currently fond of doing crochet.
 I do read books sometimes.